 I am a 1988 graduate of Northeastern University School of Law and while deciding not to practice law has worked well for me, I get great pleasure in helping other lawyers to be successful.
 I understand the challenges they face and I bring that perspective to my work.

-I have devoted my entire legal career to helping lawyers get the most from their careers.
 From 1989 through 1996, I worked as a program attorney for Massachusetts Continuing Legal Education, where I was responsible for developing hundreds of professional education programs for a leading CLE provider.
-I speak and write frequently on career and marketing issues and I author a column for Massachusetts Lawyers Weekly entitled Career Consult.
+I have spoken many times on career and marketing issues.
 I am also qualified to administer the Myers Briggs Type Indicator and interested in law office technology, management, behavioral economics and entrepreneurship.

 What gets me excited is finding ways to get smart professionals to embrace the change that will lead them to their career and personal goals.